sophiarumpus/personal-portfolio-milestone-project-1/README.md

     - Header (all): This is the dominating feature of each webpage which clearly signposts which section of the website the user is currently on.
 On the right hand side there is a large portfolio picture to sell that the portfolio is of the person pictured.
 This allows the recruiter to build up an image of the person and associate it with a real representation of the individual.
     - Profile: The two sections of 'What I Do' and 'Why Hire Me' are the two main questions recruiters want to see answers for when they are placing candidates into particular roles.
 The clear split allows the user to immedietaly see 3 key points that would inform them whether I have the expertise in a particular job role and what my key selling points are in comparison to many other candidates.
 This is aided by use of icons that allow recruiters to process the information of what the paragraph portrays before engaging with the text, making for a quicker experience of checking for information.
     - Work Experience: This section of the website is separated into 3 large rows containing each job role in my current working history.
 The middle section is surrounded by a border on the larger screens to visually show the separation of where one job role ends and another starts.
 The job roles are displayed chronologically, with the most recent at the top of the page to show the recruiter my most recent projects and achievements.
-Each job role is divided into sections represented by an icon as signposts for recruiters to indicate certain technical experience, making it easier for recruiters to engage with skills relevant to a patricular role or prroject that they are hiring for.
+Each job role is divided into sections represented by an icon as signposts for recruiters to indicate certain technical experience, making it easier for recruiters to engage with skills relevant to a patricular role or project that they are hiring for.
     - Portfolio: On this page, there is a pattern of a graphic, visually representing a project paired with an explanation paragraph which conveys the project details.
 This allows recruiters to easily access the different projects I have created throughout my work experience, through from website development to digital content creation.
 They can further explore each project by clicking on the link situated below each explanation paragraph, which opens up the full project in another tab for further scrutiny of my ideas and skills, allowing the recruiter to assess the technological skills acquired throughout my work experience.
 The pattern of right and left alignment vertically down the page reflects the layout of text on the other website pages creating aesthetic unison with the rest of the website, whilst also spacially breaking up the large graphics of the projects for a clearer projection to the user.
     - Education: The simplest page of the entire website to clearly display my education history should the recruiter be required to have certain qualifications to fill a job role, or project oppurtunity.
     - About: This page was designed to showcase skills and hobbies beyond a paper CV which would allows recruiters to assess company-fit from getting a further idea of my background more powerfully realised with a series of images behind an interactive carousel.
 I have made 3 versions of the carousel each for large, medium and small devices so that less images are shown on smaller devices to fit the screen-width.
 The images within the carousel are all my own images, or images I have featured in that I have received permission to showcase on my portfolio.
 The outcome of this page is to show to the recruiter that I enjoy travelling appreciating natural beauty and architecture and that I have some 'outside' work experience in an entirely different industry of modelling showing the variety of experiences I have had.